Rubinskiy/AutoGit/README.md

 Replace the text `"C:\PATH\TO\CLONED\REPO\HERE"` in line 2 to the path where your cloned repo is located on your desktop.

 ## Step 7: Run this program by clicking on `start.bat`
 A command prompt will pop up.
 This is the program running, leave this window open.
+The next time you reboot your computer, the program will run automatically.